joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/007-Intellectual-Property-Protection.md

 ## Copyrights

 Copyrights protect original works of authorship fixed in a tangible medium of expression.
 They grant creators exclusive rights to their work, preventing unauthorized use.
-Key aspects include:

 - Rights to reproduce, distribute, and display the work.
 - Protection extends to literary, artistic, musical, and other creative works.